Azure/cosmos-explorer/README.md

 #### End to End CI Tests

-[Cypress](https://www.cypress.io/) is used for end to end tests and are contained in `cypress/`.
-Currently, it operates as sub project with its own typescript config and dependencies.
-It also only operates against the emulator.
-To run cypress tests:

-1. Ensure the emulator is running
-2. Start cosmos explorer in emulator mode: `PLATFORM=Emulator npm run watch`
-3. Move into `cypress/` folder: `cd cypress`
-4. Install dependencies: `npm install`
-5. Run cypress headless(`npm run test`) or in interactive mode(`npm run test:debug`)

-#### End to End CI Tests

-Jest and Puppeteer are used for end to end production runners and are contained in `test/`.
+Jest and Puppeteer are used for end to end browser based tests and are contained in `test/`.
 To run these tests locally:

 1. Copy .env.example to .env
 2. Update the values in .env including your local data explorer endpoint (ask a teammate/codeowner for help with .env values)